By Tom Hall in the USA:

 Reading about the stories of other Amazon workers from all over the world on the internet made Michelle realize that her experiences were part of a broader problem.
 After finding Shannon Allen’s popular YouTube channel, Michelle was inspired to make her own videos documenting her experiences with Amazon.

-This 20 December 2018 by Ms Quinones says about itself:
+This 20 December 2018 video by Ms Quinones says about itself:

 Injured Amazon Worker (update: they tried to get me to sign!!!!)